johnfrail/100-days-of-code/log.md

 **Today's Progress**: Today, I created a simple pure HTML, CSS page with responsive design and created the UI for our thesis project.

 **Thoughts**: Learned a lot of things just by reviewing html and css.

+### Day 39: July 6, 2019

+**Today's Progress**: I continued the UI for our thesis project, started learning XAML and created a full guide using markdown on how to create a simple blog application in laravel.

+**Thoughts**: XAML is quite simple.